 If you offer spa treatments such as massages and facials, there are infrared wraps that work seamlessly with them and simple integration will save you money in the long run.

 Beware of imposters!
 If the equipment you are looking to buy seems too good to be true…it just might be.
-For example, some units that are marketed as professional might be made of material that cannot be effectively sanitized, the quality of material is very important.
-For a body wrap to be considered commercial grade it should be made of a non-porous material that can be easily cleaned, it should also be able to withstand consistent use day in and day out.
-So, make sure you’re purchasing from a credible source.
+For example, some units that are marketed as professional might be made of material that cannot be effectively sanitized.
+Remember, the quality of the material is very important.
+For a body wrap to be considered commercial grade it should be made of a non-porous material that can be easily cleaned, and withstand consistent use day in and day out.
+Moreover, it should be able to raise core body temperature.
+So, make sure you’re purchasing the infrared body sauna wrap treatment system from a credible source.

-Most infrared body wraps include some kind of computerized control panel as well as the wrap or wraps.
-With proper maintenance a commercial grade infrared body wrap will be able to run multiple sessions day after day.
+Most infrared heat therapy body wraps include some kind of computerized control panel as well as the wrap or wraps.
+With proper maintenance, a commercial-grade infrared body wrap will be able to run a fit bodywrap session, one after the another, day after day.
 Regardless of the body wrap manufacturer, over time the “wrap” portion of your body wrap will need to be replaced to ensure the best results for your clients.